Badami cave temples: Cave 1

 To the right, toward the end of the wall, is a relief sculpture of Ardhanarishvara, a fused image of Shiva and his consort Parvati.
-One half of the image has Shiva with a moon on his mukuta (head), snakes in his hands, earings and next to the half that represents Parvati is an attendant carrying a tray of jewels.
+One half of the image has Shiva with a moon on his mukuta (head), snakes in his hands, earrings and next to the half that represents Parvati is an attendant carrying a tray of jewels.
 Next to the Ardhanarishvara half that represents Shiva is Nandi the bull, and skeletal Bhringi, a devotee of Shiva.
 The Bhringi sadhu carvings shows the advance knowledge of anatomy for the whole body which includes the Skulls, Ribs, bones on hands and legs.

 The carvings of Ardhanareshwara and Harihara were carefully built with a vision by the Chalukya kings delivering message to the Chalukya citizens about the equal rights for men and women in the society and need to mutually respect each other.
 There is no great male and no great female.

 Inside this cave, the sons of Shiva, Ganesha and Kartikeya, the god of war and family deity of the Chalukya dynasty, are seen in one of the carved sculptures on the walls of the cave, with Kartikeya riding a peacock.
 The roof of the cave has five carved panels with the central panel depicting the Nagaraja, with flying couples on both sides.
 The head and bust are well formed and project from the centre of the coil.
 In another compartment a bas-relief 2.5 ft in diameter has carvings of a male and female; the male is Yaksha carrying a sword and the female is Apsara with a flying veil.
 The succeeding panel has carvings of two small figures and the panel at the end is carved with lotuses.

 All the figures are adorned with carved ornaments and surrounded by borders with reliefs of animals and birds.
 The lotus design is a common theme.
 On the ceiling are images of the Vidyadhara couples as well as couples in courtship and erotic Mithuna scenes.
 Through a cleft in the back wall of the cave is a square sanctuary with more carved images.
 In the mantapa is a seated Nandi facing the garbha ghruha (sacrum sanctum) containing a Shiva linga.